 Claire Walther, DVM

 Dr. Claire Walther was born and raised in Dayton, Ohio.
 She received her BS and DVM from Purdue University in West Lafayette, Indiana.
 While at Purdue University, she graduated with honors for her research.
 During her veterinary education, she acted as a clinical pathology technician and developed a keen understanding of clinical laboratory testing.
 She practiced outside Indianapolis in corporate (Banfield) and independent general practice before joining Zoetis in 2016.
-Dr. Walther is currently a Zoetis Petcare HQ Medical Lead.
+Dr. Walther is currently the Zoetis Petcare HQ Feline Pain Strategy Director.